sivakumar-sivaprakasam/SparkLab/README.md

 nohup ./start-worker.sh {spark master URL} &
 ```

 You can repeat the above step on all your worker nodes.
-To validate all worker nodes are joined to your cluster, access Spark Master and check `Workers` tab
+To confirm if all worker nodes are joined to your cluster, access Spark Master and check `Workers` section

-## Submitting java application to Spark Cluster
+## Submitting Java application to Spark Cluster

 Clone this project `https://github.com/sskumar77/SparkLab.git` for the below exercises